-Without fanfare, the telegrams were “just gone” – no retirement party, no chance to bid our sad farewell, no last chance to send one more singing telegram at the last minute before the news was announced by the press.
-Nothing – but a small announcement on Western Union’s website prior to the ending.
+Without fanfare, the telegrams were “just gone” – no retirement party, no chance to bid our sad farewell, no last chance to send one more singing telegram at the last minute before the press announced the news.
+Nothing – but a small announcement on Western Union’s website before the ending.
 Last time we checked, their website says not a word about this death of an American tradition – not even a notation in the company’s Historic Timeline.

 Still, why is it sad?
 I’ve never even sent or received a telegram in my more than 40 years.
 Most young people of today probably don’t even know what the term “telegram” means.
 But, for me, a self-described “old soul,” it is poignant in the same way that some buildings make you yearn to know of their history and the people that it once housed within its walls.
 It’s sad that the telegram didn’t get a retirement party, or a funeral, or even awake!